top of page

 • Writer's pictureRick

-I did my longest unplanned trip 4 years ago — flew to Hainan Island, China, with a one-way ticket.
-Technically, the trip was not planned prior to its commencement except for one goal — to reach Shangri-la.
-So, it was just go and dealt with things along the way.
-Short-term plans for few days were worked out at each stop by interacting with locals, accommodation staff and fellow travellers.
-The same process was then repeated at the next stop several days later.
-Yes, planning was actually done on the trip, which added extra rest days to the journey.
-Most of the unplanned travellers I met were in the same shoes as me — quit their jobs and see the world.
+On the journey, short-term plans were worked out at each stop by interacting with accommodation staff, fellow travellers and locals.
+The same process was then repeated at the next stop.
+Yes, planning was actually done on the trip.
+Most unplanned travellers I met were in the same shoes as me — quit their jobs to travel around the world.
 The others?
 They came to see what they planned to see and went back before their annual leaves ended.

 In short, plan your trip if you have limited time and not to miss a return flight home.
-Even if you are going for a free-&-easy getaway in a place that you had been to several times, you will still need to find out when is the best time to go and whether there are any new developments that may interest you on the next visit.
+Even if you are going for a free-&-easy getaway in a place that you had been to several times, you will still need to find out when is the best time to go and whether there are any new developments that may affect you on the next visit.

-Planning for a trip usually involves finding information on
+Planning for a trip usually involves finding information on:

-• where to go,
+• where to go?

-• when to go,
+• when to go?

-• what to see there,
+• what to see there?

-• how to get around,
+• how to get around?

-• when to come back,
+• when to come back?

-• how much will the budget be, etc.
+• how much budget is sufficient?

-If you are travelling with some partners, the planning process gets complicated when each partner throws in their travelling preferences.
-A travel plan can never satisfy people with diverse travel styles.
-If you happen to be in such a group, appoint someone to be the master planner (preferably you, since you are reading this post), work out a plan that the majority of the group can agree on.
-Those who do not agree with the master plan or cannot really fit in, leave them out of the trip if compromise cannot be achieved.
+If you happen to be in such a group, appoint someone to be the sole planner — preferably you, since you are reading this post — work out a plan that the majority of the group can agree on.
+Those who do not agree with the plan or cannot really fit in, leave them out of the trip if compromises cannot be achieved.
 This will reduce most, if not all, disagreements on the trip and spoil the fun.
-This is a major plus point for planning, you know each person's travel style during the planning stage instead of on the trip.
-So, choose your travel companions wisely.

 Pre-Planning Checks